sippeangelo/RebootInto/README.md

 # RebootInto
-**RebootInto is a Windows utility to modify the UEFI boot order before a reboot.**
+**RebootInto is a Windows and Linux compatible utility to modify the UEFI boot order before a reboot.**
 Its purpose is to simplify a dual-boot scenario by modifying the UEFI boot order before rebooting, letting you boot into a different operating system without touching your keyboard.